vaishnavi-3969/HealthXpress-SSF-Hackathon/README.md

 Advanced Configuration
 Troubleshooting
-If you encounter any issues while using Create React App or running the build, you can refer to the following documentation for troubleshooting tips:
+-If you encounter any issues while using Create React App or running the build, you can refer to the following documentation for troubleshooting tips:

 Troubleshooting Build Failures

 Conclusion
 Congratulations!
 You are now all set to start working on this React application.
 If you have any questions or need further assistance, feel free to reach out to the project maintainers.